Gcagny/Vue3-storybook-tailwind-TS/README.md

 ## How to publish

+Once your project is ready, export all the components you want to export in src/components/components.ts.
+Same for the Directives in src/directives/directives.ts
-Once your project is ready, generate your dist fodler using `npm run rollup`.
+Generate your dist folder using `npm run rollup`.
 Then publish your repo on npm following this guide : [Publish your repo on npm](https://zellwk.com/blog/publish-to-npm/)

 ### Ressources used to build this boiledplate